rukandax/indonesia-administrative-area/README.md

 # Code Examples

-Here is some example of how to use our Static API
+Here is some example of how to use our data in your code

 ## Javascript